-The world of professional soccer is becoming more welcoming to Muslim players who fast during Ramadan.
+more welcoming to Muslim players who fast during Ramadan.
 In the past, some players have gone on record to say they've faked injuries or quietly consumed food and drink in order to keep up with their peers.
 But now, soccer leagues in Europe are taking steps toward inclusion.
-This means Muslim players in Europe now benefit from fast-friendly practice schedules, bespoke nutrition plans before and during the month long holiday, and even leagueapproved stoppages in play that let them break their fasts on the field during matches.
+This means Muslim players in Europe now benefit from fast-friendly practice schedules, bespoke nutrition plans before and during the month long holiday, and even league-approved stoppages in play that let them break their fasts on the field during matches.

-Research from Rokk Solutions found that about half of both U.S. Democrats and Republicans believed DEI programs "were for show" or failed to actually increase diversity, highlighting the need for impact-driven narratives.
+Research from Rokk Solutions found that about half of both U.S. Democrats and Republicans believed inclusion and impact programs "were for show" or failed to actually increase inclusion, highlighting the need for impact-driven narratives.